York and Doncaster branch: Partial closure

 In the 1970s, British Coal set about developing a working coalfield (the Selby Coalfield) to the north of Selby.
 To avoid subsidence on this section of line, a 14.5 mi diversion (the Selby Diversion) was opened between Temple Hirst Junction, just south of Temple Hirst railway station and Colton Junction, some 6 mi south of York railway station.
 Both junctions were new to the railway and the whole cost of the project was £60 million, which was paid for entirely by British Coal.
 This was seen as a good compromise as the estimated value of the coal underneath the railway was thought to have been worth over £1,000 million.

 At its furthest point away from the original formation, the Selby Diversion was still only 5 mi west of Riccall.

-The stretch of trackbed between the sites of Riccall railway station and Barlby Junction is now the site of at the widened A19 road.
+The stretch of trackbed between the sites of Riccall railway station and Barlby Junction is now the site of the widened A19 road.
 The section between Riccall and York now forms part of the Trans-Pennine Trail, and the National Route 65 which Sustrans purchased for the price of £1.
-The route has a scale model of the solar system, with each planet staggered along the path at the correct proportional distances from each other.
+The route has a scale model of the Solar System, with each planet staggered along the path at the correct proportional distances from each other.
 The swing bridge at Naburn also has a sculpture of a man fishing on the top of it; he is known as The Fisher of Dreams, and is constructed of galvanised steel.

 The section of line between York and Riccall, was featured on the TV series Walks Around Britain in 2017, complete with a CGI film of how the railway would have looked in the days of steam.